Does your current profile name match the name in your passport?

-For something truly serene for the whole family, the Mombasa Marine National Park and Reserve is a must-see atrraction.
+For something truly serene for the whole family, the Mombasa Marine National Park and Reserve is a must-see attraction.
 Resplendent with crystal-clear waters, visitors come here to sunbathe, snorkel and dive, and explore the shimmering wildlife that lives under the sea.
 Expect to encounter sea-turtles, starfish, crabs, and stunning corals.

-Despite the organised chaos of the city centre, the Mombasan people like to take things at their own pace and many of the leisure activities are based around relaxation.
+Despite the organised chaos of the city centre, the Mombasa people like to take things at their own pace and many of the leisure activities are based around relaxation.
 The city’s café-culture is a way of life, and you can easily spend an hour or two sipping rich Kenyan coffee in a street-side café and watch the world go by.

 If you’re visiting Mombasa with children, it’s a good idea to have some entertainment planned for younger visitors.
-One that is bound to grab their attention is Mamba Village, Kenya’s largest crocodile farm, where visitors of all ages can learn everything about these amazing creatures, from before they’re hatched to their adulthood.
+One that is bound to grab their attention is Mamba Village, Kenya’s largest crocodile farm, where visitors of all ages can learn everything about these amazing creature, from before they’re hatched to their adulthood.

 The food in Mombasa reflects the fusion of cultures that have made their home here.
 Being so close to the sea, seafood is something of a staple and among the best you’ll taste.
 However, there are plenty of options available for those who don’t like fish.
 Try irio, a stew made from green potatoes, maize and beans, seasoned with pungent spices.
 Biryani is popular, and there are some deliciously-spicy curries to sample.
 Kenyan doughnuts are served almost everywhere and are complemented with a cup of sweet chai tea.